 - Second Abbey, Mary’s Abbey, Dublin 7 – Vintage

 There are also a few stores selling clothing from some of the brands listed in my compendiums of sustainable ethical brands.
-Just search for their name on my blog to find out what brands they stock.
+Just search for their name on my website to find out what brands they stock.
 They include

 - Skunkfunk, Blooms Lane, Dublin 2

 - Patagonia Outlet on Exchequer St, Dublin 2